 - 15 ounce can fire roasted diced tomatoes

-- 2 15-ounce cans of beans (I used black and kidney) - drained and rinsed
+- 2 15 oz cans of beans drained and rinsed I used black and kidney

 Disclosure: We are thrilled to have UDIM on board as a sponsor for our Healthy New Year Challenge.
 As always, all thoughts are my own.